Svendolin/Kungfu-App/readme.md

 - Easier to build larger websites
 - Basic PHP (Procedural PHP) still has to be learned for the basic understanding

+**Why MVC?**
+ * it's a design pattern who takes care of database processes and CRUD-Operations
+ * When you chose the way to write PHP-Code with OOP, you automatically start working to use MVC
+ * Although connecting to MySQL-Database the procedural way is improved with i = MYSQLI, but for every other file you have to duplicate the code.
+MVC makes it much easer (1 to 3 are three different "people" or classes):

+				0) We want to share our secrets and content: DB
+				1) Model: CEO, which knows everything (only him) about the database stuff (connecting to database f.ex.)
+				2) View: "Sells stuff for custommers" and works as a communicator in between (gets data from the model and tries to sell it to the controller)
+				3) Controller: "Custommer who wants to buy stuff" (where the users do their input and catch infos from the model)

 <br>